 SoFi personal loan benefits

-SoFi stands out in the personal loan space with its competitive rates, and great user experience.
+SoFi personal loans stand out in the personal loan space with their competitive rates and great user experience.

 The application process is strict, but in return, you benefit from lower interest rates and some special perks not offered with all loan companies.
 Plus, the parties!